-There's just one engine available in the Hyundai i20 initially, so you won't have to worry about scouring the brochure - or this review for that matter - to decide which to pick.
-Instead, it's a question of whether the Hyundai stands up to its rivals, of which there are many.
-There is, however, a choice of gearboxes.
+With only a pair of engine options available in the regular Hyundai i20, ignoring the racy i20 N hot hatch that we’ve reviewed separately, you won't have to spend long scouring the brochure to decide which to pick.
+Instead, it's more a question of whether the Hyundai stands up to its rivals, of which there are many.

 Hyundai i20 MPG & CO2